We recycle anything with a cord!

 Have something you want to get rid of now?

-Place a service request to have it picked up by Facilities Services.
+Place a service request to have it picked up by Facilities Services (must use internet explorer).

 Saint Louis University is dedicated to keeping hazardous materials from entering landfills.
 To do so, Facilities Services has developed a partnership with Midwest Recycling Center, a nationally certified electronics recycling hauler.
 A space is provided at Earhart Hall for the storage of larger recyclable items.
 In addition, Facilities Services offers an "anything with a cord" annual recycling drive that is open to the SLU campuses and St. Louis community to dispose of broken/unwanted electronics, appliances, etc. in a more environmentally friendly manner.